Sonic-LockandLoad/Sonic-LockandLoad/README.md

 ## Weapons

-### Boost/Drift
+### Unarmed
 When you start out, you'll have Sonic's **Boost** and **Drift** techniques instead of the fist.
 These moves are for primarily  getting around the place, though it's also a good way of attacking, especially since you don't start with any weapons.
 #### Boost
 Pressing the primary attack button will initiate a forward Boost attack.
-If the attack comes into contact with an enemy, it'll deal 200 points of damage.
+If the attack comes into contact with an enemy, it'll deal a high amount of damage.
 This attack requires 15 Chaos Energy to use.
+> If you try to Boost with less than 15 Chaos Energy, you will Dash instead, dealing less damage.
 #### Drift
 Holding down the secondary attack button will initiate the Drift, moving you forwards at high speeds.
 If you come into contact with an enemy, you'll deal damage gradually.